RonNofar/RonNofar.github.io/index.md

 > I have been recently learning the Maya API in order to create tools for speeding up production pipelines.
 > I am also currently working with Maya MASH API for procedural animations.
+> I have taken these tools and combined them with other Python tools I have written over the years.
+> This package is named "RTool" and can be acquired through pip.
+> Click on the image above to go to the package repository.

 [![Sword fighter using Unity's Machine Learning](https://img.youtube.com/vi/aI7Ox99FL5k&t/0.jpg)](https://www.youtube.com/watch?v=aI7Ox99FL5k&t)